 For making vada pappu, wash and soak ¼ cup of moong dal / pesara pappu for at least 50 to 60 mins.
 Drain well once it is soaked.
 Set aside, vada pappu is ready to use.

-- ¾ to 1 cup of powdered or grated jaggery or powdered sugar
+- ¾ to 1 cup jaggery powdered or grated or powdered sugar

 - For homemade flour, you need no water.
 Just knead damp flour and jaggery for 2 mins and set aside.
 It will begin to release moisture after 5 mins or so.
 If not just moisten your palm and knead the flour to get a smooth ball.
 Chalimidi is ready.